 September 28, 2017

-The Plaintiff is represented by NPR partners Michael Angelovich, Jeffrey Angelovich, and Bradley Beckworth and associates Drew Pate.
+The Plaintiff is represented by NP partners Michael Angelovich, Jeffrey Angelovich, Bradley Beckworth, and Drew Pate.

 A copy of the Court’s order denying summary judgment on most of plaintiff’s claims can be viewed below: